 Turn the body right-side out and this is how the claws are supposed to be when seeing the sock sloth from the front.

-Turn head, arms and body pieces right-side out, stuff them with poly-fill stuffing materials until they are firm and dense at the lower arms, lower body, and legs.
+Now, turn head, arms and body pieces right-side-out, stuff them with poly-fill stuffing materials until they are firm and dense at the lower arms, lower body, and legs.
 Lightly firm at the upper arms and upper body.

 Stuff and shape the head round.